cs0320-f25/typescript-csv-pierre-joseph/README.md

 ### Design Choices

-Whenever someone provided a csv file which did now meet the specified Zod Schema specification, I decided to return a list of errors (with custom SchemaError interface), containing an error for every row in the csv file which did not meet the Schema.
+Whenever someone provided a csv file which did now meet the specified Zod Schema specification, I decided to return a list of errors (with custom SchemaError interface), containing a list of errors for every row in the csv file which did not meet the Schema.
 I decided to do this so that the caller knows everywhere their csv file fails their desired specification, so they can do something about it.

 ### 1340 Supplement